mosra/m.css/doc/documentation/doxygen.rst

 :py:`compound.footer_navigation`        Footer navigation of a page.
 See
                                         `Navigation properties`_ for details.
 :py:`compound.brief`                    Brief description.
 Can be empty.
+[1]_ :py:`compound.is_inline`                Whether the namespace is :cpp:`inline`.
+                                        Set only for namespaces.
-[1]_ :py:`compound.is_final`                 Whether the class is :cpp:`final`.
+:py:`compound.is_final`                 Whether the class is :cpp:`final`.
 Set
                                         only for classes.
 :py:`compound.deprecated`               Deprecation status [7]_